Prototype…

 Layout adaptation…

-In operating the M-I, crews board their staged train at Derby Jct. and proceed with switching the interchange traffic.
+Sessions typically open with the northbound local Train No. 92 staged at Derby Jct.
+The Road crew boards and proceeds with switching the interchange traffic.

 Interchange traffic at Derby Jct. includes lime products destined for the Old Lead Belt on the BT sub and coal from Illinois.
-The Valley Dolomite Company in Desloge, Missouri, ships product to Illinois steel plants for firing blast furnaces.
+The Valley Dolomite Company in Desloge, Missouri, ships its namesake product to Illinois steel plants for firing blast furnaces.
 Interchange traffic also includes gondolas of chat from the St. Joseph Lead Co. in Bonne Terre.
-It’s mainly used in concrete aggregate, roadstone, railroad ballast and fluxing.
+Chat is used in concrete aggregate, roadstone, railroad ballast and fluxing.
 Derby Jct also serves as the interchange point on the layout for MoPac interchange traffic.

 Operators may notice the tan “mountain” on the background – that is a 30-story tall pile of chat located miles away!